Starmer vows to stoke the ‘fire of change’ with plan to build a new Britain

 Labour leader Sir Keir Starmer warned that his party would face a battle against the ‘dangerous’ Tories to win the next election.

-Sir Keir Starmer promised to “bulldoze” his way through restrictions to build a new Britain, with new homes and businesses and an NHS “back on its feet”.
+Sir Keir Starmer promised to “bulldoze” his way through restrictions to build a new Britain, with modern homes and businesses and an NHS “back on its feet”.

 The Labour leader, who was confronted by a glitter-throwing protester before he could deliver his speech to the party’s conference, praised the spirit of the British people despite the “Tory project to kick the hope out of this country”.